 If you need help determining if your system needs an upgrade, call PFO Heating & Air Conditioning today.
 We offer a free assessment and provide an accurate cost analysis for your convenience.

-As mentioned above, after January 2020, R-22 refrigerant will no longer be produced.
+As mentioned above, after January 2020, R-22 refrigerant was no longer produced.
 Therefore, supplies will be limited.
 If your cooling system utilizes this refrigerant and you require a recharge, you will have two choices.
 You can either pay an astronomically high air conditioner repair bill or replace your old system with a new HVAC equipment.
 If your system is at least 15 years old, why not consider replacing it to enjoy lower prices?

 What Is The Reason for Banning R-22 Refrigerants?